-You should use the checklist below as a guide when preparing your application package to ensure that the application has met all of the screening criteria.
+The checklist below as a guide we urge you to use when preparing your application package to ensure that the application has met all of the screening criteria.
 Note that this checklist is only an aid for applicants and should not be included in the application package.
-We urge you to use this checklist to ensure that your application contains all required items.
+The checklist contains all required items.
 If your application does not meet all of the screening criteria, it will not move forward through the merit review process.

 Application Requirement Instructions Complete?
-The deadline submission requirements are met Section IV.C The applicant eligibility requirements are met.
+The deadline submission requirements are met.
+Section IV.C The applicant eligibility requirements are met.
 Section III.A The components of the application are saved in any of the specified formats and are not corrupt.
 (We will attempt to open the document, but will not take any additional measures in the event of problems with opening.)
 Section IV.C.2 The SF-424 includes a federal funds request within the range of \$150,000 to \$1,500,000, on line 18.a, Estimated Funding (\$), Federal.
 Section II.A SAM Registration is current and reflects Applicant Information identified on SF-424, lines 8.a-d.
-Section IV.B.1 SF-424, Application for Federal Assistance is submitted.
+Section IV.B.1 SF-424, Application for Federal Assistance, is submitted.
 Section IV.B.1 SF-424 includes a Unique Entity Identifier (UEI).
+Section IV.B.1

-Section IV.B.1 SF-424 includes designation of ARC, DRA or NBRC Region, the primary region under which the application should be considered, on line 15, Descriptive Title of Applicant's Project.
+SF-424 includes designation of ARC, DRA or NBRC Region, the primary region under which the application should be considered, on line 15, Descriptive Title of Applicant's Project.
 Section IV.B.4.a. and Section III.C.1.
-SF-424A, Budget Information Form is submitted.
+SF-424A, Budget Information Form, is submitted.
 Section IV.B.2 Budget Narrative is submitted.
 Section IV.B.2 Project Narrative is submitted.
 Section IV.B.3

-The applicant must include the federal funding request within the range of \$150,000 to \$1,500,000, on line 18.a on the SF-424.
+The applicant must include the Federal funding request within the range of \$150,000 to \$1,500,000, on line 18.a on the SF-424.
+The Federal funding request must reflect the total amount for the full period of performance.
 Amounts included on separate lines or forms will not be considered.

+The applicant information provided in section 8 of the SF-424 must exactly match the applicant's legal name, address, EIN, and contact information listed on their SAM.gov registration.
 The applicant must include a point of contact for the project (other than the Authorized Representative) on line 8f on the SF-424.

 The applicant must also include a "regional designation" on line 15 of the SF-424.
 This designation identifies the region, either the Appalachian, Delta, or Northern Border, with which the proposed project aligns.
-If the project area covers counties/parishes or communities located within more than one of these regional areas, the applicant must select just one region-the

-Appalachian, Delta, or the Northern Border region-as applications will be reviewed and funded based upon these regional designations.
+If the project area covers counties/parishes or communities located within more than one of these regional areas, the applicant must select just one region-the Appalachian, Delta, or the Northern Border region-as applications will be reviewed and funded based upon these regional designations.